 Treatment For Bipolar Disorder And Substance Use Disorder

 Bipolar disorder is also known as manic depression, wherein a person will have serious mood shifts.
 These mood and energy shifts are known as manic episodes and a person with a bipolar disorder may seem happy and energetic one minute, then seem irritable and tired the next.
-Like substance abuse disorders, bipolar disorders can alter a person’s social life, career direction and motivation.
+Like substance use disorders, bipolar disorders can alter a person’s social life, career direction and motivation.

 Patients might have suicidal thoughts or feelings of apathy and indifference.
 It’s important to seek professional help for bipolar disorders and not try self-diagnose or self-medicate it.
 A person with a dual diagnosis of bipolar disorder and a substance use disorder might become severely depressed, at which point professionals might need to use a medication to properly treat them.
 Individual and group therapy can also be a big help.

-How Many People Have A Dual Diagnosis
+How Many People Have A Dual Diagnosis?

-“Approximately 7.9 million adults in the United States had co-occurring disorders in 2014” (SAMHSA) People who suffer from a substance use disorder are more likely to have a mental health disorder along with it.
+“Approximately 7.9 million adults in the United States had co-occurring disorders in 2014” (SAMHSA).
+People who suffer from a substance use disorder are more likely to have a mental health disorder along with it.
 The same goes for mental health disorders—“about 45% of Americans seeking substance use disorder treatment have been diagnosed as having a co-occurring mental and substance use disorder.”

-The Bluffs—How Do I Receive Treatment?
+Vertava Health of Ohio —How Do I Receive Drug Treatment?

 - National Institute on Drug Abuse — Comorbidity: Addiction and Other Mental Disorders